navipartner/docs/content/en/docs/retail/discounts/how-to/multiple_unit_price/index.md

   If you don’t wish the multiple unit discount price to be lowered infinitely, you need to add a line to make go back to normal price.
 For example, if the quantity is 10, the price goes back to its default value.

   <iframe width="560" height="315" src="https://www.youtube.com/embed/TK8aiGYn810" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+## Next steps

+### Apply multiple unit price discount on POS

+To apply multiple unit price discount on POS, make sure the prerequisite is met, and follow the provided steps.

+#### Prerequisite

+-	The **Multiple Unit Price** setup for an item needs to be created in Business Central as illustrated above.
+In this example, this setup is established for the item **70001**.
+The price for two pieces is 650, and the price for 5 pieces is 450.
+The initial price for one piece is 789.

+#### Procedure

+To add multiple unit price discount in sale:

+1. Provide **70001** in the **Item no**. box in the top right corner.
+    A new sales line is added with the regular initial price.
+2. Click **Change Quantity**.
+    A pop-up window for providing the new quantity is displayed.
+3. Set the quantity to **2**.
+    The quantity is changed on the sales line and the price set up for two pieces is applied.
+4. Click **Change Quantity**.
+    A pop-up window for providing the new quantity is displayed.
+5. Set the quantity to **5**.
+    The quantity is changed on the sales line and the price set up for five pieces is applied.